 The story revolves around two companies- Axiom and Cybertech- who are at war with one another in a cyberpunk future.
 Axiom's scientists kidnap Cybertech's CEO and inject him with microscopic robots.
 The player controls a submarine pilot who is shrunk to microscopic size and injected into the CEO's bloodstream to save him from the nanobots.

-Oh, and there's a small novel's worth of completely pointless information about the history of an entire fictional solar system in the instruction booklet for some reason.
+Oh, and there's a small novel's worth of completely pointless information about the history of an entire fictional solar system where the story is set, none of which is actually relevant to the game.

 The game later received a pseudo-sequel in the form of Novastorm.